 is the angle subtended by the width of the rotor blade,

-is the angle the blade progresses in the time it takes for the bird to pass from the front to the back of the rotor plane, and
+is the angular distance the blade progresses in the time it takes for the bird to pass from the front to the back of the rotor plane, and

-is the angle subtended by the distance the bird drifts in the y-direction in the time it takes for the bird to pass from the front to the back of the rotor plane.
+is the angular drift of the bird in the y-axis in the time it takes for the bird to pass from the front to the back of the rotor plane.
 If the bird is flying upwind or downwind and , then and is identical to the formula proposed in Tucker (1996a), with the exception that no small angle approximation is used in the current analysis.
-For more details on the analysis of the 3-D correction, see (Tucker, 1996a).

 3. Results

 Unless otherwise noted, we used the following input parameters for the following examples: =1 m, =0.5 m, =15 m/s, =10 m/s, =3 rotors, =10 m, =0 m, =72 RPMs, =0.25.
 We chose these parameters because they are identical to those used by Tucker (1996a), allowing direct comparison of model results.
-We propose our Hamer Model as an extension to the Tucker model, and want to emphasize that the models produce identical results in the downwind and upwind configurations.
+Our Hamer Model as an extension to the Tucker model, and the models produce identical results in the configurations where the bird’s wind speed is parallel or perpendicular to the wind direction.
 Our final result shows the importance of modeling oblique angles of approach, and we use realistic turbine parameters modeled after a common General Electric 1.5 MW (GE 1.5se) design.